 Policy watch: Where Liz Truss and Rishi Sunak stand on the key issues

-We are at the halfway point in the battle for the Tory leadership and Rishi Sunak and Liz Truss are intensifying their bids to be the next prime minister.
+The Tory leadership battle has reached the halfway point with Rishi Sunak and Liz Truss intensifying their bids to become the next prime minister.

+The eighth members' hustings is set to take place tonight, August 17, in Belfast.

 The cost-of-living crisis has been at the centre of both candidates' campaigns and policy announcements.